TurtleSL/Cool-physics-engine/docs/README.md

 # Cool-physics-engine
-My attempt at a game/physics engine.
+My attempt at a 2D game/physics engine.

+Compiled and built with CMake.

+Credit to SDL3 for graphics.

 List of prerequisites inside of this folder.

+Folder architecture will also be described in file-hierarchy.md.

 I will have all my ideas of design for the following components of the engine:
     - Physics handling